techouse/alfred-emoji/README.md

 - <kbd>shift+ctrl+return</kbd> (⇧⌃↵): Copy the formal Unicode notation of the selected emoji) (e.g. `U+2615`) to your clipboard.
 - <kbd>cmd+return</kbd> (⌘↵): Copy the symbol of the selected emoji (e.g. "☕️") directly to your front-most application.

-### Note
+### Notes

+Kudos to [jsumners/alfred-emoji](https://github.com/jsumners/alfred-emoji) for the initial inspiration.

-The emoji index was built from [i-Naji/emojis](https://github.com/i-Naji/emojis).
+Emoji index built from [i-Naji/emojis](https://github.com/i-Naji/emojis).

-The displayed emoji images are from [joypixels/emoji-assets](https://github.com/joypixels/emoji-assets).
+Displayed emoji images from [joypixels/emoji-assets](https://github.com/joypixels/emoji-assets).

-The lightning fast search is powered by [Algolia](https://www.algolia.com).
+Lightning fast search is powered by [Algolia](https://www.algolia.com).